7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Pro tip: Always consult with a healthcare provider to personalize your carbohydrate intake based on individual needs.

-Protein and Fat Requirements for Diabetics
+Protein & Fat Requirements for Diabetics

 • Protein intake: 3-4 ounces per meal12